Knowledge Gradient for Multi-Objective Bayesian Optimization with Decoupled Evaluations: Abstract

 \section{Abstract}

-Multi-objective Bayesian optimization aims to find the Pareto front of optimal trade-offs between a set of expensive objectives while collecting as few samples as possible.
+Multi-objective Bayesian optimization aims to find the Pareto front of trade-offs between a set of expensive objectives while collecting as few samples as possible.
 In some cases, it is possible to evaluate the objectives separately, and a different latency or evaluation cost can be associated with each objective.
-This presents an opportunity to learn the Pareto front faster by evaluating the cheaper objectives more frequently.
+This decoupling of the objectives presents an opportunity to learn the Pareto front faster by avoiding unnecessary, expensive evaluations.
 We propose a scalarization based knowledge gradient acquisition function which accounts for the different evaluation costs of the objectives.
-We prove consistency of the algorithm and show empirically that it significantly outperforms a benchmark algorithm which always evaluates both objectives.
+We prove asymptotic consistency of the estimator of the optimum for an arbitrary, D-dimensional, real compact search space and show empirically that the algorithm performs comparably with the state of the art and significantly outperforms versions which always evaluate both objectives.